What this means

 What to check officially

-- If the first payment date or any arrears are unclear, a benefits adviser can help compare the statement, decision and official rules.
+- If timing is unclear, a benefits adviser can help compare fit note dates, assessment periods and the decision letter.

 Common terms on this topic